Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/README.md

 ### Set up environment

-Ensure that the `PLAYWRIGHT_SERVICE_URL` that you obtained in previous steps are available in your environment.
+Ensure that the `PLAYWRIGHT_SERVICE_URL` that you obtained in previous step is available in your environment.

 We recommend using `dotenv` module to manage your environment.
 With `dotenv` you'll be using the `.env` file to define your environment variables.